Nymphes des bois

-Nymphes des bois, also known as La Déploration de Johannes Ockeghem, is a lament composed by Josquin des Prez on the occasion of the death of his predecessor Johannes Ockeghem in February 1497.
+Nymphes des bois, also known as La Déploration de Johannes Ockeghem or Déploration sur la mort de Johannes Ockeghem, is a lament composed by Josquin des Prez on the occasion of the death of his predecessor Johannes Ockeghem in February 1497.
 The composition is based on a poem written by Jean Molinet (1435–1507).
 The performance date most likely coincides with the first anniversary of Ockeghem's death, 4 February 1498.

-Nymphes der bois is not just one of the 'saddest pieces of music ever written', but is rather seen as a proof of Josquin's unsurpassed wit and mastery of translating what he wanted to say into music.
+Nymphes des bois is frequently considered one of the most moving works of the Renaissance repertoire, and widely interpreted as a funeral tribute to Johannes Ockeghem.
+Alternative readings of the work have been proposed, based on possible enigmatic or ambiguous elements in the work, suggesting the presence of intellectual games or even subtle irony.
+These interpretations remain speculative and do not represent the predominant consensus in musicology, which understands the piece primarily as a respectful déploration.

 Modern editions

 The New Josquin Edition 29.18, 2016, ed.
 Patrick Macey.
 P. 277 of its Critical Commentary lists all other extant editions.